-How does the HighScope® program teach math, language, and literacy skills?
+How does the Creative Curriculum teach math, language, and literacy skills?

-- Teachers thoughtfully design activities and strategies for children each day that lay the foundation for later academic learning. - Teachers encourage children's beginning reading and writing skills by creating a print-rich environment and providing opportunities throughout the day for children to listen to stories, explore books and other print materials, while also working with writing tools and materials. - Teachers promote math abilities by providing materials that enable children to use beginning skills in counting, comparing numbers, and one-to-one correspondence.
+- Teachers utilize Creative Curriculum studies, activities, and strategies for children each day that lay the foundation for later academic learning. - Teachers encourage children's beginning reading and writing skills by creating a print-rich environment and providing opportunities throughout the day for children to listen to stories, explore books and other print materials, while also working with writing tools and materials. - Teachers promote math abilities by providing materials that enable children to use beginning skills in counting, comparing numbers, and one-to-one correspondence.